-A fire risk assessment has been carried out for all Council 'Corporate' premises.
+A fire risk assessment has been carried out for all Council- owned premises.
 These are held at each site within the Fire Log Book.
 We carry out a review of these whenever any significant changes are made to building layouts or processes carried out in them.
+If neither occurs, they will be reviewed annually.

 All fire protection measures are inspected and serviced in line with regulatory requirements.
-This is managed at each premises by the Health and Safety Designated Officer or respective Manager for the site.
+This is managed at each premises by the Health and Safety Co-ordinator or respective Manager for the site.